krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - This is used to enforce another authentication factor, an MFA code when accessing resources and not just S3.
 - It's enforced using the AWS MultiFactorAuthAge key in a bucket policy.

-S3 encryption:
-- SSE-S3, using S3's existing encryption key for AES 256 encryption.
-- SSE-C you're uploading your own AES 256 encryption key, which S3 then uses for you.
-- SSE-KMS is where you're using KMS keys
-- client-side is where you have your own encryption keys and you're managing the encryption as well.
-There's no encryption happening on AWS you're doing it before you upload your objects.

 Event notifications:
 - this is where S3 sends notifications when an event happens in an S3 bucket.